SAP/luigi/docs/luigi-client-api.md

 ### addInitListener

-Adds a listener that will react once Luigi is initialized.
+Registers a listener that is called with a context object as soon as Luigi is instantiated.
+Defer your application bootstrap if you are dependent on authentication data from Luigi.

 #### Parameters